bedatadriven/renjin-benchmarks/bioinformatics/integration_livercohort/README.rst

 leaning algorithms such as Support Vector Machines, Native Bayesian, and Robust regression are than used to create predictive models.

-Support Vector Machine (‘e1071’ package) is used to train a model (classification and regression) using random sample of 2/3 of samples (training set) and tested with the remaining 1/3 of samples (test set).
+Support Vector Machine ('e1071' package) is used to train a model (classification and regression) using random sample of 2/3 of samples (training set) and tested with the remaining 1/3 of samples (test set).
 Model is trained based on independent variables such as age and liver triglyceride levels, and dependent variables such as activity of nine liver enzymes.

-Using enzyme activity information, heatmaps (‘stats’ package) are generated to visualize correlation between enzymes and correlation between patients.
-For clustering of patients based on enzyme activity data, heatmap are grouped based on Principal Component Analysis results (prcomp from ‘stats’ package).
-Naive Bayesian classifier (‘e1071’ package) is used to cluster samples based on gene expression profile with aldehyde oxydase levels or liver enzyme activity as class vector (independent variable).
+Using enzyme activity information, heatmaps ('stats' package) are generated to visualize correlation between enzymes and correlation between patients.
+For clustering of patients based on enzyme activity data, heatmap are grouped based on Principal Component Analysis results (prcomp from 'stats' package).
+Naive Bayesian classifier ('e1071' package) is used to cluster samples based on gene expression profile with aldehyde oxydase levels or liver enzyme activity as class vector (independent variable).

-Furthermore, Robust linear model (‘MASS’ package) is used to train model using liver triglyceride levels and gene expression levels of genes with highest variance.
+Furthermore, Robust linear model ('MASS' package) is used to train model using liver triglyceride levels and gene expression levels of genes with highest variance.
 A random sample of 25 genes are selected from 1000 genes with the highest variance and used in combination with triglyceride level phenotype.